QAInsights/Performance-Engineers-Clubhouse/Speakers.md

 * Please join the `Performance Engineers` club and follow it
 * Please follow `NaveenKumar Namachivayam`, so that he can add you as a cohost while scheduling the session.
+* Be familiar with the Clubhouse app
+* Charge your mobile fully
+* Have water next to you
+* Join from the quiet room

 # 1️⃣ During the session